dwavesystems/dwave-ocean-sdk/docs/index.rst

       :abbr:`Visualizer for problems submitted to quantum computers.
-(A tool for visualizing problems submitted to, and answers received from, a D-Wave structured solver such as a D-Wave 2000Q quantum computer.)`
+(A tool for visualizing problems submitted to, and answers received from, a D-Wave structured solver such as an Advantage quantum computer.)`

    .. grid-item-card::  :ref:`dwave-networkx <index_dnx>`

       :abbr:`NetworkX extension.
 (Extension of NetworkX—a Python language package for exploration and analysis of networks and network algorithms—for users of D-Wave Systems.)`

    .. grid-item-card::  :ref:`dwave-ocean-sdk <index>`